It’s a Miracle We Celebrate St. Patrick’s Day

 The cool part is how the Irish stuck together and kept their traditions alive by filling the streets with celebrations.
 The first St. Patrick’s Day parade happened on American soil and spread like parties and parades tend to do.
 Turning rivers green, drinks green, and of course wearing green is a must if you want to celebrate in style.

-Unfortunately, humans have a habit of turning away from anyone new to a group.
-Once a social connection is formed, we tend to look at those we don’t know as a threat to our predictable life.
+Unfortunately, humans have a habit of turning away from newcomers.
+Once we establish social connections and group membership, we tend to look at those we don’t know as a threat to our predictable life or a sign of unrequested change.
 The more different we believe the “outsiders” are, the more at arm’s length we keep them.

 Examples from our lives include entering a new school or becoming a freshman in high school or college.
-Entering a new job when everyone else is functioning like a well-oiled machine is always unnerving.
-Initiations are part of the punishment students and adults have had to endure to break into the already formed crowd.
+Initiations are part of the punishment students have had to endure to break into the already formed crowd.
+Starting a new job when everyone else is functioning like a well-oiled machine can be just as unnerving.

-Our melting pot strategy as a nation has transitioned to a celebration of diversity over time.
+Our melting pot strategy as a nation is transitioning to a celebration of diversity.
 Recognition of our heritage, customs, and traditions is now understood to be a healthy practice for all people.
-We realize now that sharing our origins and making sure our history stays part of us allows us to respect all of who we are while blending in with those around us.
 Although we will likely continue our hesitancy toward the newcomers at work or in our country simply because it’s in our nature to scope out a possible threat, we should be better at hosting and welcoming the new, different, and special among us.

 Otherwise, look at all the celebrations of unique culture we would miss out on.